 Shaw planned to center his enterprise on land claimed by two women, Mary Kinner and Mary J. McCoy, at the Green Bay land office in May 1849.
 I do not know how they were connected to Shaw.
 I found no information on McCoy.
 The 1860 census indicated Kinner, 60, who lived with Shaw on Block 8, was born in Virginia.

 (In June 1849 Henry and Royal Treat purchased the land that would become Princeton’s original plat and obtained pre-emption rights to the west side.)

-The women filed for pre-emption rights on about 205 acres of Section 7, Township 16 North, Range 12 East straddling the Fox River.
+The women filed for pre-emption rights on about 205 acres of Section 7, Township 16 North, Range 12 East on the Fox River.
 If they made improvements, they would have first chance to buy the land at the government rate of $1.25 per acre when it became available for public sale.
 McCoy successfully lobbied the Wisconsin territorial legislature for permission to establish a ferry across the Fox River in the south half of Section 7.